CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 same output, and a function is not allowed to cause side-effects like changing the state of memory or performing IO.

-Here is our first Agda function: a function ``double`` that has type `ℕ → ℕ`, which doubles the natural number that you give it.
+Here is our first Agda function: a function called ``double`` that has type `ℕ → ℕ`, which doubles the natural number that you give it.

 ```
 double : ℕ → ℕ